Nuwhaha: 18th century

 The Nuwhaha were struck by epidemics which arrived starting in the 18th century.
 The first epidemic left many remaining on the lakes and prairies, who were less affected due to their inland residencies.

-The first Europeans to record their encounter the with the Nuwhaha were the crew of José María Narváez and the Santa Saturnina around 1791.
+The first Europeans to record their encounter with the Nuwhaha were the crew of the José María Narváez and the Santa Saturnina around 1791.
 When they arrived in what they called the "Seno de Padilla" (Padilla Bay), they could see many people who were gathering shellfish, likely from the village bəsɬaʔɬaʔus.

 19th century

 According to Martin Sampson, the Nuwhaha were a large, powerful, and warlike tribe prior to the arrival of Europeans.
 In the early 19th century, under the leadership of Chadaskadim I (č̓adəsqidəb) and Chadaskadim II, (Note: Also č̓adəsqidəb) they made war on peoples as far south as the Puyallup, and reaching as far north as Vancouver Island.
 At some point, the Saanich invaded the territory of the Nuwhaha, killing Chadaskadim II and taking his head back to what is now Sidney.
 In retaliation, the Nuwhaha, led by a man named Sathill, invaded the Saanich at Sidney, in an effort to repatriate the head of Chadaskadim II.
 The invasion was not successful, as although they had burned all the houses at Sidney, only a few were killed, they were able to take no slaves, and the head was not returned.
 According to tradition, the head of Chadaskadim II still remained somewhere in Sidney in 1972.
 The descendants of Chadaskadim II include members of the Swinomish Reservation, as well as the historian Ruth Sehome Shelton from Tulalip, while the descendants of Sathill include other Swinomish residents such as the Sampson family.
 Eventually, the Nuwhaha were pushed further inland by incursions from the Samish.

 In the 1830s, the Nuwhaha were decimated by another epidemic.
 The epidemic reached every village, and reduced the Nuwhaha population to around 200 (from 1,000 pre-epidemic).
 One man from the village near Bow went to visit his relatives at the Jarman Prairie village.
 He found all the occupants dead, save for his baby niece, who he found still in her mother's arms.
 After placing her in a shelter away from the village, he burned the houses.
 He also found all the occupants of the Friday Creek village dead, and burned that one as well.
 After burning his clothing and the clothing of his niece, they returned together to a shelter near his village, where they were quarantined in a shelter.
 After they had washed for several days, surely free of smallpox, they returned to his village at Bow.